 How to Install an Invisible Fence

 Although pro installation is available, installing an invisible fence is a fairly easy DIY project that will save you quite a bit of money.
 The procedure is simple and requires just a few digging tools, but things can get complicated if you have to cross a concrete barrier, such as a driveway.
-You should follow the instructions that come with the model you purchase, but here's a general procedure for installing a generic product.
+You should follow the instructions that come with the model you purchase; most installations follow the basic procedure outlined here.

 Things You'll Need

 Pen and paper

 Wireless fence kit with wire

 Every state has a service that provides you with details about buried utility and telecommunications lines that may be buried on your property.
 You access this service by calling 811.
 Don't make any final plans until you have these details.

 Step 2: Sketch Your Yard and Invisible Fence Layout

 Outline your yard on a piece of paper, including all the landscape and hardscape features that you'll encounter when laying the fence wire.
 Don't forget to include the locations of buried utility cables.
 Design the layout of the fence to avoid obstacles—especially the underground cables.
 When fence wires run parallel to utility lines, they should be no closer than 10 feet to avoid electrical interference.
 When crossing an underground cable with fence wire, do so at a 90-degree angle.
 Choose a location for the transmitter that is in a dry indoor location, such as a garage or utility area.